arjelmilan/Image-super-Resolution-/README.md

 - **Flickr2K**: A collection of high-resolution images sourced from Flickr.

 The dataset provides diverse textures and details that help in learning fine-grained super-resolution mappings.
+- Performed various types of augmentations on images

 ## Model
 The model is based on a **Lightweight DAT (Deformable Attention Transformer)**, which employs deformable attention mechanisms to effectively focus on important regions of an image for super-resolution.